 - Test case and defect submission

 One of the main attractions of the qTest platform is the level of customization it offers.
 Tap the small gear icon at the top of qTest and you’ll find that you can configure every aspect of the project.
-Integration Settings is a likely first stop and you can link in existing defect tracking systems and databases such as Bugzilla, Fogbugz, JIRA, Rally, or Version-One.
+Integration Settings is a likely first stop and you can link in existing defect tracking systems and databases such as Bugzilla, FogBugz, JIRA, Rally, or Version-One.

 Before you start working with qTest it’s also a good idea to configure your Field Settings and Notification Settings.
-You can specify the exact field names you want and add custom fields for your project in qTest.
+You can specify the exact field names you want and add custom fields to your project in qTest.
 Create your new project, add and configure user accounts, and when you have the framework in place, it’s time to take a look at the eXplorer tool.

 #1) Capture all actions: The eXplorer tool runs in the background, performing step-by-step capture of all testing actions taken during a test session.
 The tool then automatically generates detailed documentation that includes text descriptions of actions performed and accompanying screen captures.

-Tap the gear icon on the eXplorer widget and you’ll find a range of settings enabling you to define testing time types, set hot keys for actions and notes, add templates, and create defect tracking connections.
+Tap the gear icon on the eXplorer widget and you’ll find a range of settings enabling you to define testing time types, set hotkeys for actions and notes, add templates, and create defect tracking connections.
 You can opt to record everything, or an active window, or just a specific area of the screen.

 (Click on image to enlarge)